astropy/astropy/docs/modeling/parameters.rst

 parameters, and can be set on individual parameters or on model instances.

-The `astropy.modeling.Parameter.fixed` constraint is boolean and indicates whether a paramater is kept "fixed" or "frozen" during fitting.
+The `astropy.modeling.Parameter.fixed` constraint is boolean and indicates whether a parameter is kept "fixed" or "frozen" during fitting.
 For example, fixing the ``stddev`` of a :class:`~astropy.modeling.functional_models.Gaussian1D` model means it will be excluded from the list of fitted parameters::